dshe/StringEnums/README.md

 ## StringEnums&nbsp;&nbsp;

-***A flexible alternative to System.Enum***
+***A simple and flexible alternative to System.Enum***
 - a StringEnum is similar to System.Enum with underlying type string
 - a StringEnum value is a reference type, so it's default value is null
-- all StringEnums functionality is contained in a single C# 7 source file supporting .NET Standard 2.0+
+- all StringEnum functionality is contained in a single C# 7 source file supporting .NET Standard 2.0+
-- much faster and easier than using member attributes and reflection
+- StringEnums are much faster and easier to use than using member attributes and reflection
 - extremely simple API
 - type-safe
 - tested